GlT-ignore/OD-MAS/README.md

 - Real-time risk assessment (0-100)

 ### Smart Escalation
-- Escalate when risk > 75 for 5 consecutive windows OR > 85 once
+- Escalate when fused risk crosses thresholds; biometric prompt can be triggered out-of-app via a high-priority notification action or automatically by the foreground service
-- De-escalate when risk < 60 for 10 consecutive windows
+- De-escalation when behavior returns to baseline
 - Trust credits system to prevent nagging

 ### Demo Mode